 But Cain eventually came to discover that Molyneux also espoused far-right beliefs through his content.
 Consequently, he was given the impression that he would have to adopt those beliefs to self-improve and develop a sense of self-fulfilment.
 “He would just always tie it together,” Cain explained.
 However, his fascination with far-right videos didn’t end with Molyneux .
 He became an avid watcher of other far-right content creators who he was introduced to through Molyneux’s channel.
 He soon came to believe the US should expel Muslims and Marxists from the US, who he came to view as “invaders” and “traitors” respectively.

-Cain had become captivated by a network of far-right creators who together made him feel as though he was part of an exclusive club of people chasing hidden truths.
+Cain had become captivated by a network of far-right creators who together made him feel as though he was part of a group of people chasing hidden truths.
 In light of this, people calling him a racist did nothing to persuade him that his far-right views were wrong.
 In fact, it only reinforced his view that his opponents couldn’t handle uncomfortable realities.
 “Moralising people doesn’t do anything,” he told me.

 In 2018, Cain began his journey towards leaving the far-right behind as he began to find that left-wing content creators were appearing in his YouTube recommendations.
 According to Cain, this process was inadvertently started by him going on YouTube to view a debate on the subject of immigration between one of his favourite far-right YouTubers at the time (Lauren Southern) and a liberal content creator known as Destiny (whose real name is Steve Bonnell).
 Cain reluctantly admitted to himself that Destiny won the debate, despite not knowing much about him.
 He decided to continue watching his YouTube videos.
 From there he discovered left-wing voices on the platform, like Contrapoints (whose real name is Natalie Wynn) and Michael Brooks.
 Despite initial resistance from Cain, these content creators and others eventually encouraged him to leave the far-right behind as they countered alt-right narratives through their videos.